-All cars must follow the individual country decoration guidelines in accordance with the model below, showing country name and flag, and with Pirelli stickers on all four corners.
+All cars must follow the individual country decoration guidelines in accordance with the model below, showing country name and flag, and with sponsor's stickers on all four corners.
+Belgium used as an example.

-Please note that Pirelli stickers will be provided and may not be produced by the Entrant.
+Please note that the Pirelli stickers below are merely to illustrate where the logos of the chosen tyre provider will be placed (after they are appointed via a tender).
+Any stickers will be provided and may not be produced by the Entrant.